presiyan-peev/presko-form/README.md

   {
     propertyName: "otherReason",
     component: "AppInput",
-    isShowing: customLogicForOtherReason(), // Custom logic to determine visibility
+    isShowing: isShowingOtherReason, // Bind to a Ref or a Computed
     props: {
       label: "Please specify other reason",
     },
   },
 ]);

-function customLogicForOtherReason() {
-  // Example logic to determine if 'otherReason' should be shown return someConditionMet();
-}
 ```

-In this example, the `otherReason` field is only shown if `customLogicForOtherReason()` returns `true`.
-This allows developers to create dynamic forms that adapt to user input.
+In this example, the `otherReason` field is shown or hidden based on the value of `isShowingOtherReason`.
+You can bind `isShowing` to any Ref, including a computed property, to dynamically control field visibility.

 ### Note